Frequently asked questions

 Q: Every couple has a photographer who fits them, If you explained your brands couple, who are they?

 A: My couples tend to be in their early 30’s and up.
-They are career motivated ( we actually shoot for a lot of doctors and lawyers) and most likely already live together.
+They are career motivated and most likely already live together.
 They enjoy weekends together getting coffee and brunch at new cafe’s and restaurants and enjoy traveling once or twice a year to a new city.
 They typically love animals and may have a dog.
-They know what they want and care a lot about appearances and aesthetics while still being down to earth and caring for others.
-They value an albums worth of amazing heart felt images over hundreds of mediocre images.
-They are a modern couple sharing responsibilities but traditional when it comes to knowing the value of having photographs and albums you can touch and pass down rather then just having digital files on their desktop.
-They are fun, they laugh a lot and have a wonderful sense of humor.
+They know what they want and care about aesthetics while still being down to earth and caring for others.
+They value an album’s worth of amazing heartfelt images over hundreds of mediocre images.
+They are a modern couple who share responsibilities.
+They are filled with empathy, love, and they laugh a lot.

 Q: Do you shoot in JPEG, or RAW?

 A: We shoot all of our images in full RAW format.
 We love to have full control over the images and with jpeg you can not edit the photos in post-production without damaging some of the pixels every time you do a new edit.
 Using RAW format, you get beautifully edited photos at top-notch quality.

 Q: I see a lot of images from weddings and engagements that you posted on your blog, will mine go up as well?